 You get a special right to redeem for 30 days after the court confirms the foreclosure sale if:

 To get your home back through the special right of redemption, you'll have to pay the foreclosure sale price plus interest and costs.
 (735 Ill.
 Comp.
 Stat.
 5/15-1604).

 If the court finds that you abandoned the home (left it), the redemption period expires 30 days after the foreclosure judgment date.
 (735 Ill.
 Comp.
 Stat.
 5/15-1603(b)(4)).

 The redemption period can also be shortened if:

-Under these circumstances, the redemption period will be reduced to 60 days after the foreclosure judgment date, or the expiration of any reinstatement period (learn about reinstatement in foreclosure), whichever is later.
+Under these circumstances, the redemption period will be reduced to 60 days after the foreclosure judgment date, or the expiration of any reinstatement period, whichever is later.